-- (1) Where a permit cannot be granted because the proposed development does not comply with these Regulations, the Authority may in its discretion vary the requirements to literal conformity with the Regulations if, in the Authority's opinion, the requirements would prejudice the proper development of the land, building or structure in question, or be contrary to the public interest. - (2) Variance from these Regulations pursuant to Regulation 11(1) shall only be authorized in the following circumstances: - (a) if, in the opinion of the Authority, such variance is not contrary to the general intent and purpose of these Regulations, the Municipal Plan, or any further scheme, plan or regulation pursuant thereto, and the public interest; - (b) if, prior to authorization of such variance, the Authority has considered its effect on adjoining properties; - (c) if the variance does not change the permitted use of the property;
+- (1) Where a permit cannot be granted because the proposed development does not comply with these Regulations, the Authority may in its discretion vary the requirements to literal conformity with the Regulations if, in the Authority's opinion, the requirements would prejudice the proper development of the land, building or structure in question, or be contrary to the public interest - (2) Variance from these Regulations pursuant to Regulations 11(1) shall only be authorized in the following circumstances: - (a) If, in the opinion of the Authority, such variance is not contrary to the general intent and purpose of these Regulations, the Municipal Plan, or any further scheme, plan or regulation pursuant thereto, and the public interest; - (b) If, prior to authorization of such variance, the Authority has considered its effect on adjoining properties; - (c) If the variance does not change the permitted use of the property; - (d) If the Authority is satisfied that the variance has not become necessary due to the intentional or negligent conduct of the owner or some other party acting with the owner's knowledge or consent; - (e) If, prior to authorization of such variance, the Authority has given notice of the application in accordance with Regulation 22 and has considered any objections or representations which may have been received on the matter.

-- (e) if, prior to authorization of such variance, the Authority has given notice of the application in accordance with Regulation 22 and has considered any objections or representations which may have been received on the matter. - (3) Variance from these Regulations pursuant to Regulation 11(1) shall not be authorized if such variance, when considered together with other variances made or to be made in respect of the same land, building or structure, would have a cumulative effect contrary to the general intent of these Regulations, the Municipal Plan, or any further scheme, plan or regulation pursuant thereto, even though the variances individually would not have such effect.
+(3) Variance from these Regulations pursuant to Regulation 11 (1) shall not be authorized if such variance, when considered together with other variances made or to be made in respect of the same land, building or structure, would have a cumulative effect contrary to the general intent of these Regulations, the Municipal Plan, or any further scheme, plan or regulation pursuant thereto, even though the variances individually would not have such effect.

-12. Service Levy
+12. SERVICE LEVY

-- (1) The Authority may require a developer to pay a service levy where development is made possible or where the density of potential development is increased, or where the value of property is enhanced by the carrying out of public works either on or off the site of the development. - (2) A service levy shall not exceed the cost, or estimated cost, including finance charges to the Authority of constructing or improving the public works referred to in Regulation 12(1) that are necessary for the real property to be developed in accordance with the standards required by the Authority and for uses that are permitted on that real property. - (3) A service levy shall be assessed on the real property based on: - (a) the amount of real property benefitted by the public works related to all the real property so benefitted; and, - (b) the density of development made capable or increased by the public work.
+- (1) The Authority may require a developer to pay a service levy where development is made possible or where the density of potential development is increased, or where the value of property is enhanced by the carrying out of public works either on or off the site of the development. - (2) A service levy shall not exceed the cost, or estimated cost, including finance charges to the Authority of constructing or improving the public works referred to in Regulation 12(1) that are necessary for the real property to be developed in accordance with the standards required by the Authority and for uses that are permitted on that real property. - (3) A service levy shall be assessed on the real property based on

+(a) The amount of real property benefitted by the public work related to all the real property so benefitted; and,

-- (4) The Authority may require a service levy to be paid by the owner of the real property; - (a) at the time the levy is imposed; - (b) at the time development of the real property commences; - (c) at the time development of the real property is completed; or, - (d) at such other time as the Authority may decide.
+- (b) The density of development made capable or increased by the public work. - (4) The Authority may require a service levy to be paid by the owner of the real property; - (a) At the time the levy is imposed; - (b) At the time development of the real property commence; - (c) At the time development of the real property is completed; or, - (d) At such other time as the Authority may decide.